AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##DayLines
 ### Description
-The DayLines indicator draws lines for yesterday’s high, low, and close, as well as the current day’s open.
-These lines often provide a reaction to the market.
+The DayLines indicator draws lines for the previous day’s high, low, and close.
+It also draws a line for the current day’s open.
+These lines often show a reaction to the market.

-Each line can be turned on/off, and the colors and line strengths are freely configurable.
+Each line can be turned on or off, and the colors and line strengths can be freely set.

 See [*CurrentDayOHL*], [*PriorDayOHLC*].